 Who is it for?

-This course is for anyone interested in telling stories.
-The aim is to provide a safe, constructive, encouraging environment in which you can get the best from your story, whatever it is.
+For anyone interested in telling stories.
+The aim is to help you get the best from your own story, whatever it is.

 How does it work?

 It consists of modules with exercises.
 Students proceed at their own pace although the recommendation is to complete one module per week.
 If this is done, it should take about six months.
-Once the exercises are returned you receive feedback and the next module.
+Once the exercises – tailored to your own story – are returned you will receive feedback and the next module.

-We spend a lot of time at the start on character and structure development because this helps to focus on what is really important in the story and the possibilities for how it will unfold.
+We spend time at the start on character and structure because this helps us focus on what is really important in the story and the possibilities for how it will unfold.

 The principles of the course are applicable to all kinds of storytelling, since they cover plot, character, suspense, dialogue, structure, imagery, pacing, and so on.
 These universal rules and guidelines work whether you are doing oral storytelling, writing screenplays, novels, graphic novels, short stories or stage and radio plays.